Using Anonymous Functions (Lambdas) and Closures in PHP

 ->valid(); // bool(true)

-The library above provides a very minimalist set of validation rules that any real-world use-case would soon demand more from.
-Typically, the OO hat would come on, and you would continue to extend the class definition with your own custom validaters.
-However, with the inclusion of the ‘DynamicMethod’ trait we are able to simply extend the functionality through use of functions.
-Below shows an example of creating email validation functionality by way of registering a lambda with the instance.
+The library above provides a very minimalist set of validation rules from which any real-world use-case would soon demand more.
+Typically, the object-oriented approach would be adopted, and you would continue to extend the class definition with your own custom validators.
+However, with the inclusion of the DynamicMethod trait, we are able to simply extend the functionality through the use of functions.
+Below is an example of creating email validation functionality by registering a lambda with the instance.

 $v->register('isEmail', function()